cscheid/cscheid.net/writing/scifi_notes.md

 Pendulum.
 They definitely belong in the same shelf, together with Infinite Jest, even if MacLeod doesn't ramble as much as DFW (sadly, the way I see it.
 But it does make for a tighter book).

+(Update: I've now read the Stone Canal and am halfway through the Cassini Division.
+They're all great, and they move the series closer to Stross and Doctorow's singularity ideas.)

 ## Neal Stephenson